 - Wrap rubber bands around the ignition button.

 Here are the steps in more detail and some tips for the Bic lighter hack.

 - Remove the child safety band.

 The child safety band makes it harder to use when your hands are cold.
 Use a screwdriver, needle nose pliers or Leatherman tool to prop it out.
 I just use my pocket Swiss Army Knife can opener.
-(See my article on the Walker Swiss Army Knife Review.)

 For the lighters or mini Bic lighters that I put in my pocket, or on my car keys, I leave the child safety band on.
 While it would be unlikely to spark, it might be worth leaving the band on.